tscurrie/rails-drills-to-CRUD/README.md

 | :--- |
 | Your goal is to build this project from scratch at least three times this weekend.
 Attempt to complete the following functionality within **three** hours with an eventual target time of under **two** hours. |

 **NOTE**: *Please use a timer to time yourself when working on part 1.
-You'll be doing part 1 at least twice! (hopefully 3 times) Please have your two `best` times recorded and ready to share on Monday, and have notes of questions that came up when doing this process.*
+You'll be doing part 1 at least three times!
+Please have your two `best` times recorded and ready to share on Monday, and have notes of questions that came up when doing this process.*

 Each time you do this, create your rails app in a new directory like `trial1`, `trial2` or `trial3`.